 - Lots of offers

-Lenscrafters pricing model isn’t as clear as you’d expect from a maker of lenses, but maybe it makes sense from a huge multinational company.
+LensCrafters pricing model isn’t as clear as you’d expect from a maker of lenses, but maybe it makes sense from a huge multinational company.
 Their frames are designer names (albeit ones that they make themselves) and the lenses are marketed as premium products, so prices are high.
 For a site with much cheaper prices, take a look at our EyeBuyDirect review (opens in new tab).

 The site is simple and don’t expect to try at home – these guys want you in-store.
 Pricing could be considerably clearer.
 There are, however, options for people relying on insurance.
-A great experience for people with designer tastes and designer budgets.
+LensCrafters is a great experience for people with designer tastes and designer budgets.